The Olam

 The Underlying Rupture

 United States.
-The Anti-Defamation League’s annual audit recorded 9,354 antisemitic incidents in 2024 — the highest figure since ADL began tracking 46 years ago.
-The total represented a 344% increase over the five-year annual average and an 893% increase over the ten-year average.
+The Anti-Defamation League's annual audit recorded 9,354 antisemitic incidents in 2024 — the highest figure since ADL began tracking 46 years ago.
 In 2025, the count declined to 6,274 incidents — still roughly five times the decade-prior baseline — but physical assaults rose to 203, the highest ever recorded.
-Two Jewish people were killed outside the Capital Jewish Museum in Washington, D.C. on May 21, 2025; an 82-year-old Jewish woman died from injuries sustained in the Boulder firebombing attack on June 1.
-ADL chief executive Jonathan Greenblatt described 2025 as “one of the most violent years for American Jews.”
+ADL chief executive Jonathan Greenblatt described 2025 as "one of the most violent years for American Jews."
+Full American Aliyah Bet coverage.

 France.
-CRIF’s annual report, compiled by the Service de Protection de la Communauté Juive (SPCJ) with French Interior Ministry data, recorded 1,570 antisemitic acts in 2024 — roughly four times the 436 acts recorded in 2022.
-The monthly average of 130 acts has settled into what CRIF describes as a new plateau.
+CRIF's annual report recorded 1,570 antisemitic acts in 2024 — roughly four times 2022.
 65.2% of incidents targeted individuals directly; more than 10% involved physical violence.
 192 antisemitic acts occurred in French schools in 2024; the French Ministry of Education recorded 477 additional incidents in the first trimester of the 2024-2025 school year alone.
-Specific 2024 attacks included an attempted arson at the La Grande-Motte synagogue, the Rouen synagogue arson, and the rape of a 12-year-old Jewish girl in Courbevoie.
+Full French Aliyah Bet coverage.

 Campus and institutions.
-ADL tracked 1,694 antisemitic incidents on US college campuses in 2024, the highest in the audit’s history.
-The figure declined to 583 in 2025, but remained nearly three times the pre-2023 baseline.
+ADL tracked 1,694 antisemitic incidents on US college campuses in 2024, the highest in the audit's history.
 Synagogue bomb threat sprees — including 100+ synagogues threatened over a two-day window in January 2024 — became a structural feature of communal life.
 Federation security budgets rose accordingly.
-Day schools, JCCs, and synagogues across the West now operate at a security posture that was unimaginable before October 7.

 The Western Shift

 In 2025, 21,900 immigrants arrived in Israel from 105 countries, according to the Aliyah and Integration Ministry and the Jewish Agency.
-The headline figure is down from roughly 31,000 in 2024 and a fraction of the 75,000 of 2022’s post-Ukraine surge — but the composition has changed structurally.
+The headline figure is down from roughly 31,000 in 2024 — but the composition has changed structurally.

 About 30,000 aliyah files were opened worldwide in 2025 — applications, not arrivals, but a 24-month forward indicator of intent.
 Roughly one-third of arrivals were aged 18 to 35.
-The cohort is younger, more Western, more educated, and substantially more financially capable than the post-Soviet wave that dominated the previous decade.
+The cohort is younger, more Western, more educated, and substantially more financially capable than the post-Soviet wave.

 What They're Buying